DianaBaRo/recipe-manager/README.md

 $ rails s
 ```

-* You can play and create data via your console: `rails c`.
+* You can play with and create data via your console: `rails c`.

 ```
 $ rails c